Advertisement

 For the first six weeks or so after the birth, your uterus sloughs its lining, causing a vaginal discharge called lochia.
 At first it is like a heavy period, gradually decreasing to a light discharge.

-Plain maxi-pads are best, says midwife Kathi Wilson, of Thames Valley Midwives in London, Ont.
-She advises against products with deodorant or special outer layers, which can irritate or even impede healing.
-Tampons are a no-no.
+Plain maxi-pads (tampons can up your risk for developing an infection) are the recommended choice for managing lochia, says midwife Kathi Wilson, of Thames Valley Midwives in London, Ont.
+However, she advises against products with deodorant or special outer layers, which can irritate or even impede healing.

 Wilson also tells new moms to play “queen” for the first few days—let others wait on you.
 “In the first week or so, the bleeding should start to settle down,” she says, but doing too much too soon can delay healing.
 If your lochia flow suddenly increases, take that as a cue you need to rest a bit more.